acdvs/eslint-plugin-suitescript/docs/rules/no-log-module.md

 Restricts loading of the N/log module in favor of global `log`.

+In most cases, global `log` can be used instead of the N/log module.

+## Rule Details

-> **Note:** By default, the N/log module is allowed in client scripts because there it is used to log to NetSuite where it would otherwise be impossible.
+By default, the N/log module is allowed in client scripts because there it is used to log to NetSuite where it would otherwise be impossible.
 See the rule options below to modify this.

-## Rule Details

 :white_check_mark: The following pattern is **correct**: